In this comparison, we’ll be comparing two entry-level Roomba options – the 675 and E5.

 This combo makes the 675 potent at cleaning dirt deep down carpet strands.

-In deep cleaning tests, it picked up an average of 83%—one of the best at its price range at such.
+In deep cleaning tests, it picked up an average of 83%—one of the best at its price range.

 Roomba E5: Better Brush Roll Than the 675